Change the shape and

 display of polyline objects with polyline editing options.
 You can

-can modify polylines in several ways using PEDIT, the Properties
+example, modify polylines in several ways using PEDIT, the Properties palette,

 - Move, add, or delete individual vertices

 - Set a uniform width for the entire polyline